-Outcome Measures

-This study focused on two long-term outcomes: attainment of a postsecondary credential and postsecondary Grade Point Average (GPA).2
+Outcome Measures.
+This study focused on two long-term outcomes: attainment of a postsecondary credential and postsecondary GPA.

 Postsecondary credentials.
 Successfully completing postsecondary education is one of the key goals of the early college model.
 The primary outcome examined for this study is attainment of any postsecondary credential including bachelor's degrees, associate degrees, and technical credentials.
 We present results both for overall attainment of any credential and separately for each degree type.
-We primarily examined students' attainment of these degrees by two time points: four years after completion of 12th grade (what is often described as graduating within 100% time for four-year institutions) and six years after completion of 12th grade (what is often described as graduating at 150% time)3.
-The federal Integrated Postsecondary Education Data System (IPEDS) reports six-year graduation rates (Ginder, Kelly-Reid & Mann, 2018).
+We primarily examined students' attainment of these degrees by two time points: 4 years after completion of 12th grade (what is often described as graduating within 100% time for 4-year institutions) and 6 years after completion of 12th grade (what is often described as graduating at 150% time).
+The federal Integrated Postsecondary Education Data System (IPEDS) reports 6-year graduation rates (Ginder et al., 2018).

 The data source for degree attainment is the National Student Clearinghouse (Clearinghouse).
-The Clearinghouse collects data representing approximately 97 percent of students enrolled in postsecondary institutions in the United States, including 98 percent of fouryear institutions and 99 percent of two-year institutions in North Carolina (National Student Clearinghouse Research Center, 2019), and provides information about enrollment by semester, the institution in which a student is enrolled, and type and date of any degrees received.
+The Clearinghouse collects data representing approximately 97% of students enrolled in post-secondary institutions in the United States, including 98% of 4-year institutions and 99% of 2-year institutions in North Carolina (National Student Clearinghouse Research Center, 2019), and provides information about enrollment by semester, the institution in which a student is enrolled, and type and date of any degrees received.
 The Clearinghouse linked our applicant data to their files using name and birth date.

 If a student did not have a degree in the Clearinghouse data, we considered him or her not to have earned one.
-We acknowledge that a student could be missing from the Clearinghouse data for a variety of reasons beyond non-enrollment or non-degree attainment.
-The primary other reasons include misidentification or a student opting out of sharing his or her data (Dynarski, Hemelt, & Hyman, 2015).
-We undertook various approaches to minimize these reasons, including resubmitting the same list of names for multiple years since students' permissions can change over time (Dynarski et al., 2015) and submitting various spellings of the same name (e.g., John, Jon, Jonathan, Jonathon, etc.).
-While our approach ensures that we have outcome data for all randomized students (i.e., virtually no overall or differential attrition) and the outcomes are defined in the same way for both treatment and control groups, numerically more treatment students may be affected by the incompleteness of degree acquisition data in the Clearinghouse if, as we expect, more treatment students enroll in postsecondary education.
+We acknowledge that a student could be missing from the Clearinghouse data for a variety of reasons beyond nonenrollment or nondegree attainment.
+The primary other reasons include misidentification or a student opting out of sharing his or her data (Dynarski et al., 2015).
+We undertook various approaches to minimize these reasons, including resubmitting the same list of names for multiple years since students' permissions can change over time (Dynarski et al., 2015) and submitting various spellings of the same name (e.g., John, Jon, Jonathan, Jonathon).
+Although our approach ensures that we have outcome data for all randomized students (i.e., virtually no overall or differential attrition) and the outcomes are defined in the same way for both treatment and control groups, numerically more treatment students may be affected by the incompleteness of degree acquisition data in the Clearinghouse if, as we expect, more treatment students enroll in postsecondary education.
 As a result, our impact estimates may be considered conservative.